iter8-tools/iter8/mkdocs/docs/reference/tasks/notification-http.md

 ```

 ## Result
 The task will create and send an HTTP request.
-If the request returns an error, the task will fail.